Rob Kelvin: Career

 Kelvin began broadcasting at Townsville's 4AY until a cyclone blew away part of his house.
 He then shifted to Swan Hill's 3SH.
 After radio roles in Sale and Hobart, he returned to Adelaide's 5AD as a radio journalist.
 He joined NWS9 in 1979 doing various presenting and reporting roles before becoming a newsreader in 1983.
 After being joined at the news desk by Kevin Crease in 1987, the pair would enjoy considerable ratings success, taking Nine News Adelaide to the top of the ratings in the 1990s.

-Kelvin' sporting coverage has included working on the Commonwealth Games in both Brisbane (1982) and Auckland (1990) and covering the Adelaide editions of the Australian Grand Prix on track from 1985-1995.
+Kelvin' sporting coverage has included working on the Commonwealth Games in both Brisbane (1982) and Auckland (1990) and covering the Adelaide editions of the Australian Grand Prix on track from 1985 to 1995.
 A long time motor racing fan, Kelvin was also track commentator for more than 15 years at Rowley Park Speedway and later at its replacement Speedway Park.

 Kelvin presented his final regular bulletin on New Year's Eve 2010, ending his 32-year career with the Nine Network.
 He continued to appear as a stand-in presenter for 6pm news bulletins for Channel 9 in Adelaide during 2011.